murkl/arch-os/runtime/README.md

 `restart.sh` and `shutdown.sh` are what make leaving the interface a question rather than an exit.
-A tree with them is saying the machine booted to run this installer, so every way out — ctrl+c, the row that says quit, backing off the first page, the end of an installation — lands on a page offering them.
+A tree with them is saying the machine booted to run this installer, so every way out (ctrl+c, the row that says quit, backing off the first page, the end of an installation) lands on a page offering them.
 A tree with neither exits the way any program does, which is right for an installer somebody started from a shell they are still sitting in.